Living Trust Attorneys in Waterford, Michigan

 Most modern estate plans include a trust instrument.
 This is because the primary goal of the estate plan — to avoid probate court — is well-served through the use of a trust.

 There are many types of trust documents, tailored by the estate planning lawyer to fit the client’s needs.
 For example, a married couple with a net worth of less than two million dollars will implement a very different trust document than a single person with a net worth of less than $500,000.
-An experienced Waterford & Clarkston living trust lawyer can customize the provisions of your trust.
+An experienced living trust lawyer can customize the provisions of your trust.

 Types of Trusts